lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Grammar_Sentence.md

 This is a real possibility: It might rain, and if it does, I will stay at home.

 Here are a few more examples:
+If we decide before Friday, then everyone will know by Monday.
+If I ask Lisa, you will ask Tish.
 If you study hard, you will pass the exam.
 If I see her, I will say hello.
 If they don’t hurry, they will miss the train.

 If you name it, we will do it=>U name it, we do it

+If they don't hurry, they'll miss the bus.
+Lisa will have a lot of fun when she goes​ to Germany to study next year.
+Unless they reduce​ the price, they'll never sell their house.
+Annabel will look for a job as soon as she gets​ her degree.
+You will never finish​ your homework if you keep chatting with your friends on Facebook.

 Remember, the first conditional is all about real possibilities in the future.
 It’s not about general truths or hypothetical situations.
 It’s about what might happen.